North Tarrant Express: Partners

 The North Tarrant Express is a collaboration of private and public partners (P3 or PPP), including TxDOT and the North Central Texas Council of Governments (NCTCOG).

 The NTE is being designed, built, financed, operated and maintained by NTE Mobility Partners, which is working in close collaboration with TxDOT and local communities.
 This important highway project will be wholly owned by TxDOT.

 Pursuant to the additional agreement between TxDOT and NTE Mobility Partners Segments 3 LLC (NTEMP3), the developer (NTEMP3) will design, build, operate and maintain segment 3A (35W).
 TxDOT will build segment 3B (35W), from north of Loop 820 to U.S. 287, and will then turn it over to NTEMP3 who will be responsible for the operations and maintenance.
 NTEMP3 will also collect tolls generated on the managed toll lanes of the facility until 2061 paying off the PAB's, TIFIA loan, private equity partners and then sharing profits with TxDOT.

+Controversy

+On Feb.
+11, 2021, at least 130 cars and trucks were involved in a pileup on an icy stretch of Interstate 35 operated by NTE.
+Six people were killed and dozens were injured, in what has been described as one of the deadliest vehicle crashes in Texas history.
+An investigation by the National Transportation Safety Board found that crash could have been prevented if the private operator had followed basic roadway safety standards.
+NTE had developed a draft winter storm maintenance plan years before the pileup, but the plan was never implemented.
+NTE did not install basic technology for monitoring road conditions like sensors that monitor pavement temperature and surface conditions.
+Despite widely predicted storm conditions, NTE did not add additional workers as the weather deteriorated.
+NTE crews applied saltwater to the roadway 48 hours before the ice storm but never provided any additional treatments.